Course Listing

 2:15pm to 3:30pm

-With manufacturing processes reaching the limits in terms of transistor density on today’s computing architectures, efficient modern code must exploit parallel execution to maintain scaling of available hardware resources.
-The use of computers in academia, industry and society is a fundamental tool for solving (scientific) problems while the "think parallel" mindset of code developers is still lagging behind.
-The aim of this course is to introduce the student to the fundamentals of parallel programming and its relationship on computer architectures.
-Various forms of parallelism are discussed and exploited through different programming models with focus on shared and distributed memory programming.
-The learned techniques are tried out by means of homework, lab sessions and a term project.
+As manufacturing processes approach the physical limits of transistor density on modern computing architectures, efficient code must leverage parallel execution to scale with available hardware resources.
+It is therefore crucial for software developers to adopt a “think parallel” mindset, given that computers are a fundamental tool for solving complex scientific problems across academia, industry, and society.
+This course introduces parallel programming and its relationship to computer architectures.
+Various forms of parallelism are considered and exploited through several programming models, with a particular focus on shared and distributed memory programming.
+The techniques are explored in depth with homework, lab sessions, and a term project.

 Course Website